Houdini 21.0 Nodes VOP nodes

 The physical lens core cannot act as a lens shader as is since it isn’t a CVEX shader.
 It’s intended usage is as a building block in a CVEX Shader Builder.

-For an example of it’s usage simply place down a Karma Physical Lens node and set the “Allow Editing of Contents” option in the drop down menu.
+For an example of it’s usage place down a Karma Physical Lens node and set the “Allow Editing of Contents” option in the drop down menu.
 This will make it possible to see the insides of the node and see the Physical Lens Core in use.

 About time offset and time scale